Chat concepts

 Push notifications

 Android and iOS Chat SDKs support push notifications.
-To send push notifications for messages missed by your users while they were away, connect a Notification Hub resource with Communication Services resource to send push notifications.
-Doing so will notify your application users about incoming chats and messages when the mobile app is not running in the foreground.
+To send push notifications for messages missed by your participants while they were away, connect a Notification Hub resource with Communication Services resource to send push notifications.
+Doing this notifies your application participants about incoming chats and messages when the mobile app is not running in the foreground.

 IOS and Android SDK support the below event: